Macos-AI/blog-umbrelllla/blog-umbrella/README.md

 Just as critical and least celebrated is the freedom to do your work the way you think is the best.
 Yes, there must be autonomy- one of the main concepts in scrum.
 (Getting to decide how you want to do your job to meet the goals set by those leading you)

+### TIME
+Time limits what we can do and what we can acheive as humans.
+We are bad at giving estimates for how long something is going to take.
+At the core of scrum is an idea practice known as Sprint.

+###### SPRINT
+Sprint is a regular time interval where a working piece of a software product is worked on.
+At the end of the sprint there should be a working piece that can be used by a customer, not an architecture or something in the backend.
+The name given to this period of time when you are going to work all out and stop to see where you are was choosen because it evoked a quality of intensity.
+Sprints are often called time boxes.
+Each sprint comes with a set fo activities that has to be completed.
+Those set of activities are listed in a section of  a board called "Backlog".
+These are task to be taken  on for the duration of the sprint.
+The board consists of another section called "Doing".
+The "Doing" section has to do with all the tasks that are being worked on that week.
+When the tasks are completed a member fo the team moves the completed task to the "Done" section on the board.
+Once the team commits to what is going to be accomplished for that sprint the tasks are locked in.
+The memebr whose reposibilty is facilitate the meeting and the processes involved in moving the task from section to section is refered to as the scrum master.

+###### DAILY STAND-UP MEETING
+There's suppose to be a daily stand-up meeting each day.
+The scrum master who facilitaes the process ask three questions:
+>What were you able to acheive yesterday to help the team complete its task for the sprint?
+>
+>What will you be able to acheive today to help the team complete its task for the sprint?
+>

+>What obstacles are getting into the teams way?

+Communication mapping is important in a team.
+The more everyone knows everything the faster the team moves.
+The factor that cripples commuincation saturation is specialization.
+When titles are used, everyone seeks to protect the power of that role and hold on to some specific knowledge.
+When this happens the team is doomed to fail for sure.

+#### Rules for scrum meeting

+> The meeting has to occur at regurlar time interval everyday.
+> Everyone has to be there and be active.
+> Meetings couldn't last more than fifteen minutes.
+> The meeting seeks to get the most actionable values and information from the members in the least amount of time.
+> The meeting has to be with the same three questions everyday.

+&nbsp;

 ### WASTE IS A CRIME
 "Waste is a crime against society more than a business loss."-Unkown.
 At the heart of scrum is rythm.
 Humans are creatures of habit, we seek rythm.